Let’s take a look at the two healthcare apps we built:

 4. Work on user stories and user flows

 With the lean canvas ready, you can proceed to map out the primary health app features.
 One way to do this is to work on user stories (what tasks will the user complete?) and user flows (how does the user progress from one task to another?).
-Think of this step as a list of features/tasks interconnected with arrows.
+Think of this step while carving out a balanced healthcare medical UI design as creating a list of features/tasks interconnected with arrows.

 5. Design low-fidelity mock-ups